johnwcowan/r7rs-work/CombinatorsCowan.md

-This SRFI contains various procedures that accept and return procedures, as well as a few others, drawn from an earlier version of Chicken.
+This SRFI contains various procedures that accept and return procedures, as well as a few others, drawn from [an earlier version of Chicken](http://wiki.call-cc.org/eggref/4/combinators).
 Common Lisp has a few of them too, and more come from [the Standard Prelude from *Programming Praxis*](http://programmingpraxis.com/contents/standard-prelude/).

+TODO: merge more of the egg, add documentation

 ## Combinators